Christians Protest Witch ‘Resist Trump’ Spell, Ritual

 Instead, participants felt that the “power of suggestion alone is a powerful force” and that a public spell ritual is “a useful exercise” because people “took action and made a choice to step towards justice and say ‘Rape and Rape Culture is Wrong.'”

-[Feature Image by Matt Cardy/Getty Images]
+[Featured Image by Matt Cardy/Getty Images]